-Working with Bravehearts means working with a dedicated, multidisciplinary team who share your goal of improving the future for Australian children and their families.
-Qualified and passionate staff are attracted to Bravehearts’ culture, where success is celebrated, life balanced and self-care is expected.
+Working with Bravehearts means working with a dedicated, multidisciplinary team that shares your goal of improving the future for Australian children.
+Qualified and passionate staff are attracted to Bravehearts’ culture, where success is celebrated, and life balanced and self-care is expected.
 There are a number of benefits of working with Bravehearts including:

 - A culture of self-care